webD97/chameleon/docs/documentation/Image.md

 #### Summary
     Image Image::setPixel(int $x, int $y, IColor $color)

 Draw the color onto the given (x, y) position.
+Make sure that the color is registered on the image!
+No additional tests will be performed!

 #### Arguments
 * $x **int** The x coordinate